 Pumpkin CAT Treats Galore!

-The fine folks at Pettitudes have assembled a collection of seven pumpkin cat treat recipes that will make your feline friends very happy.
+The fine folks at Hepper have assembled a collection of three pumpkin cat treat recipes that will make your feline friends very happy.

 Start out small.
 Depending on the size of your dog or cat, add a little dollop (translation... teaspoon sized plop) of pumpkin puree to your pet's regular food at meal time.
 See how they do with it.
 You want to make sure it doesn't upset their stomach or give them diarrhea.